How to Steam Eggs Like a Pro

 • as an afternoon snack with some sea salt and spice.

-And while the eggs cook, you can make a bang up dressing to give everything a supreme flavour boost.
+And while the steamed eggs cook, you can make a bang up dressing to give everything a supreme flavour boost.

 They’re portable and easy to dress up in a multitude of ways.

-Share your favourite way to eat your hard- or soft-cooked eggs with me!
+Share your favourite way to eat your hard- or soft-cooked eggs with me.

 Life is a plate… Eat up!